Phil-Factor/PowerShell-Utility-Cmdlets/README.md

 ## Compare-Resultsets

-Used to test databases.
+[Compare-resultsets](Compare-Resultsets/Compare-Resultsets.ps1)  is used to test databases.
 This function is used to test whether the JSON results from a SQL expression are the same as a correct result.
 It checks two objects that are converted into PowerShell from JSON resultsets that are the results from SQL Expressions.
 Each element in the array has the same keys.

 ## ConvertFrom-RegEx

-Use regex strings to  convert a string or a file from formatted tabular (each row with the same columns) text
+[ConvertFrom-RegEx](ConvertFrom-RegEx/ConvertFrom-RegEx.ps1) Uses regex strings to  convert a string or a file from formatted tabular (each row with the same columns) text

 ## ConvertFrom-XML